 Consequently, not only did I get the hear the Top 40 hits of the mid-1960s—hits so good that no one had to coin the term classic rock to sucker you into listening to them!—but interspersed among those hits were memorable blasts from the past—the past being the late ’50s.

-I am not given to nostalgia, meaning I’m not inclined to a “wistful or excessively sentimental yearning for return to or of some past period or irrecoverable condition.”
+I am not given to nostalgia, meaning I’m not inclined to a “wistful or excessively sentimental yearning for a return to or of some past period or irrecoverable condition.”
 When I listen to music from the past, I remain firmly planted in the here and now.
-And that past includes Bach and Haydn and Ellington and Mingus as well as Chuck Berry and Elvis and the Miracles and the Shangri-La’s!
+And that past includes Bach and Haydn and Ellington and Mingus as well as Chuck Berry and Elvis and the Miracles and the Shangri-Las!

 I could spend months blogging about the vast array of good music that found its way onto the national and local charts, whether pop or country or easy-listening or soul or rock & roll.
-Instead, I’m going to focus on a very special type of record that I call time travel records.
+Instead, I’m going to focus on a very special type of record that I call a time travel record.

 Those magic moments